Skip to content

 • One challenge you overcame in childhood

-There is no right answer on how to structure company-focused offsite time.
 These are just a few ideas.
-Feel free to brainstorm your own and invite your team to brainstorm what they would find most helpful.
-Or, if you would like some help with design or facilitation, let us know.
+Feel free to brainstorm your own and invite your team to contribute.
+If you would like help with design or facilitation, let us know.

-The return on investing in your company, and not only your business, is profound.
+The return on investing in your company culture, and not only your business, is profound.
 If all of this sounds new and messy, that is totally ok.

 If I can support you in any way as you explore how to build a place where you and your people can thrive, please reach out.